 4. The Rivalry Is No Longer Cute

-5. They Only Bring Bad Things To Your Life
+5. They Only Bring Negativity inTo your Life

 If you're questioning your relationship with your sibling, think back over your history and try to remember any good they brought to your life.
-If it's all just kind of neutral then you have nothing to worry about, because not everyone has an amazing relationship with their sibling.
+If it's just kind of neutral then you have nothing to worry about, because not everyone has an amazing relationship with their sibling.
 But if it's all doom and gloom, fights and arguments, then take some time to consider how important the relationship is to you.

 Toxic siblings tend to take, and take, and take, sometimes to the point it's no longer a mutually beneficial relationship, Fernandez says.
 Yours might be unreliable, dismissive of your feelings and needs, unwilling to spend time with you, or unwilling to meet you halfway on anything, she says.
 It's all about them, all the time.
 And that's not fair.

 6. They've Damaged Your Life In Some Way

 While everyone makes mistakes, a toxic sibling may bring all sorts of drama into your life due to the way they act, and the poor choices they make.
 For example, it's possible they'll be financially abusive, Fernandez says, meaning they borrow money and don't pay you back, or take advantage of you in some way.